-- · Suckers and burbot may be taken with spear or bow and arrow year-round. - Northern pike or whitefish (excluding sheefish) may be speared by persons completely submerged year-round. - September I-April 30: Northern pike or whitefish (excluding sheefish) may be taken by spear or bow and arrow, except in the Dall River area.
+- Suckers and burbot may be taken year-round with a spear or bow and arrow. - Northern pike or whitefish (excluding sheefish) may be speared year-round by persons completely submerged. - September 1-April 30: Northern pike or whitefish (excluding sheefish) may be taken by a spear or bow and arrow, except in the Dall River area.